 We are keenly aware that the world is a dangerous place and we will always have enemies who wish to destroy us.
 It’s only through military power and our willingness to use force that prevents those who yearn to harm us from succeeding.
 It’s that simple.
 When we lower our guard and forget this basic truth we place our nation’s survival and our own individual welfare at risk.

-We recognize that no society is guaranteed perpetual survival.
-Many of our fellow citizens have forgotten that freedom is not the default condition of mankind.
+We believe that many of our fellow citizens need to be reminded that freedom is not the default condition of mankind.
 Freedom is always the exception–it is an extraordinarily rare and precious commodity that must be treasured and fought for continuously or it erodes over time, or is stolen away by temporary politicians.

-Finally, it is to those men and women in all branches of our armed forces that are America’s true heroes.
-They are the guardians of liberty who have volunteered to protect us and serve as our first line of defense.
+Finally, we recognize that no society is guaranteed perpetual survival.
+With that in mind, we salute America’s true heroes–those men and women serving us in all branches of our armed forces.
+They are the guardians of liberty who have volunteered to protect our nation and serve as our first line of defense.
 In the end, they are the individuals responsible for our comfortable lifestyles and for the preservation and continuation of our great way of life.
 It is to them that we owe our thanks, our allegiance, and our never-ending gratitude.